BrainDBD/TW-MathLearningPlatform/README.md

 ## License

-This project was built for educational purposes.
-Feel free to expand it.
+This project falls under the MIT License.